Veterans small business insurance and resources

 General liability insurance

-General liability insurance is typically the first insurance policy that a small business owner considers, as it’s often required to sign commercial leases and contracts.
+General liability insurance is typically the first insurance policy a small business owner considers, as it’s often required to sign commercial leases and contracts.

-It covers common business risks such as customer injuries, damage to a customer’s property, and advertising injuries, such as libel or slander.
+It covers common third-party business risks such as customer injuries, damage to a customer’s property, and advertising injuries, such as libel or slander.

 Commercial property insurance